Culture of Hyderabad: Museums

 Hyderabad is home to many museums, galleries, and other institutions which are major tourist attractions as well as playing a research role.
 The first of these to be established was the State Archaeology Museum (former name Hyderabad Museum) in 1930.
-The other important museums including, the Salar Jung Museum, the Nizam Museum, the City Museum, and the Birla Science Museum which also comprises a planetarium.
+The other important museums including, the Salar Jung Museum, the Nizam Museum, the City Museum, the Khazana Building Museum and the Birla Science Museum which also comprises a planetarium.

 Salar Jung Museum

-The Salar Jung Museum, which houses "The world's largest one man collection", is by far the largest and most famous museum in the city.
+The Salar Jung Museum, which houses "The world's largest one-man collection", is by far the largest and most famous museum in the city.
 It is one of the three national museums of India.
 It houses an impressive collection of artifacts from all over the world, collected by Salar Jung III, who was the Prime Minister of Hyderabad.

 Among the most notable exhibits are jade-crafted daggers belonging to Jahangir and Shah Jahan, the famous sculpture of Veiled Rebecca and copies of the Quran in various styles and sizes.

+The Nizam Museum

+The Nizam’s Museum, situated within the Purani Haveli complex in Hyderabad, Telangana, was established in 2000 to preserve and exhibit the heritage of the Asaf Jahi dynasty.
+The museum houses a diverse collection of artifacts that once belonged to the last Nizam of Hyderabad, Mir Osman Ali Khan.
+Its exhibits include a golden throne used during the Silver Jubilee celebrations of 1936, silver replicas of Hyderabad’s notable landmarks, vintage automobiles such as a 1930s Rolls-Royce, and a variety of personal gifts and memorabilia.
+The collection offers insight into the political, cultural, and artistic milieu of early twentieth-century Hyderabad and reflects the grandeur associated with the Nizam’s rule.

+The City Museum

+Located within the historic Purani Haveli complex, the City Museum offers a broader view of Hyderabad’s evolution, complementing the royal focus of the nearby Nizam’s Museum.
+Inaugurated in 2012, it traces the city’s history from prehistoric settlements and megalithic cultures to its development under the Qutb Shahi and Asaf Jahi dynasties.
+The museum’s collection includes Neolithic tools, Satavahana-era coins, terracotta figurines, and traditional textiles, each reflecting a different layer of the region’s cultural identity.
+Interactive exhibits, including multilingual digital kiosks, allow visitors to explore the stories of Hyderabad’s neighborhoods and communities.
+Together, the displays present a vivid narrative of how the city’s artistic, architectural, and social life has evolved across centuries.